UX Design Process: How To Create A User-Friendly Interface

 - Development of prototypes

 At first glance, one might think UX design begins during the prototyping phase.
 However, this is not the case.
 The basis for UX design is laid at the stage of immersion in the project; when we learn about the client and the specifics of his activities as well as the problem that he seeks to solve by creating an application.
-Understanding the UX design process can help you form expectations about the set of artifacts and the quality of the results of the collaboration between analyst and designer.
+Understanding the UX designing process can help you form expectations about the set of artifacts and the quality of the results of the collaboration between analyst and UX/UI designer.

 Collecting preliminary data

 Screen prototypes are like the tip of the iceberg; there is a lot of work preceding prototype design.

 Successful UX design begins with an analysis of the client's industry.
 Understanding business processes helps us understand when the ultimate goal has been achieved and what steps need to be taken to achieve this.
 Next, we study the client's business, focusing on the requests and issues he came to us with, how we can help, and what needs to be improved.

 Preliminary analysis cannot be done without competitor analysis.
 Based on this data, we will be able to:

 - avoid the mistakes of competitors;

 - see the advantages, chips used by competitors, and also think about how they can be improved and added to the product;